appellod/example-serverless-application/README.md

 ```
 NODE_ENV=prod npm start
 ```

+**documentation/**
+Contains the documentation for the API.
+This is separate from the API controllers so it can be ran as an individual microservice.
+This can also be moved into a separate Git repository to allow documentation to be commited without messing up PRs and commit diffs.

 **express/**
 Contains all the API's routes.
-Also contains API documentation.

 **mongoose/**
 Contains the Mongoose models.
 By default only a User model is included.